hrjlhy123/CareerTimeline/README.md

 CareerTimeline is an interactive portfolio website for presenting my software development history, project experience, and technical growth through a WebGPU-powered timeline and a game-style project gallery.

-The project is not a traditional static resume page.
-It combines a 3D timeline, MongoDB-backed project records, WebSocket-based data loading, animated project cards, project dashboards, and custom visual effects to make my past work easier to explore.
+It is designed as more than a static resume page.
+Visitors can browse projects by year, open live previews, view short project summaries, and interact with a custom 3D timeline.

 ## Overview

-This site was built to organize my work across web development, AI-integrated systems, full-stack applications, and 3D visualization.
-Instead of listing projects in a plain text format, CareerTimeline presents projects by year, lets visitors explore them through an animated card interface, and shows short project summaries with simple metrics.

-The current version is still mainly written in vanilla JavaScript, HTML, CSS, WebGPU, Node.js, and MongoDB, but the project has been cleaned up and moved toward a more maintainable Vite-based workflow.
+This site organizes my work across web development, AI-integrated systems, full-stack applications, and 3D visualization.
+The current version is mainly built with vanilla JavaScript, HTML, CSS, WebGPU, Node.js, WebSocket, and MongoDB, with a Vite-based frontend build workflow.

+Recent updates focused on making the site more reliable across different browsers, screen ratios, and device capabilities while keeping the original interactive experience.

 ## Key Features

 ### WebGPU 3D Timeline

-- Renders a custom 3D timeline belt using WebGPU.
+- Custom WebGPU timeline belt rendered in the browser.
-- Loads and parses a COLLADA `.dae` model directly in the browser.
+- COLLADA `.dae` model parsing for timeline geometry.
-- Uses `gl-matrix` for camera, projection, and model transforms.
-- Synchronizes 3D model positions with DOM-based year labels.
+- DOM year labels synchronized with 3D model positions.
-- Supports capped scroll input to avoid excessive timeline motion.
-- Auto-centers timeline years when hovering project list items.

-### MongoDB + WebSocket Project Data

-- Loads project data from MongoDB / MongoDB Atlas.
-- Uses a Node.js + Express backend with the `ws` WebSocket library.
-- The browser requests all projects or projects from a selected year through `/ws`.
-- Dashboard metadata is joined from a separate dashboard collection.
-- Project cards and project summaries are rendered dynamically from database records.
+- Scroll and hover interactions for browsing projects by year.

-### Interactive Project Gallery
+### Project Gallery

 - Year-based project filtering.
-- Horizontal project list with hover and checked states.
 - Animated project card stack.
-- Lazy iframe loading through `data-src` so demos are not loaded until needed.
+- Lazy iframe loading for live demos.
-- Support for multiple URLs per project with iframe rotation.
+- Support for multiple URLs per project.
-- Picked-card mode for focusing one selected project from a larger stack.
+- Picked-card mode for focusing on one selected project.
-- Back button to return from a selected year to the full project list.
+- Back button for returning to the full project list.

-### Project Dashboard UI
+### Project Dashboard

-- Dashboard panel with project title, description, and live link.
+- Project title, description, and live link.
-- Three simple project metrics: Complexity, Ownership, and Impact.
+- Simple metrics for Complexity, Ownership, and Impact.
-- Dashboard content updates when hovering project list items or iframe cards.
+- Dashboard updates when hovering project list items or cards.
-- Tape-based pinning lets the user lock one dashboard card while browsing.
-- Hover synchronization between iframe cards and project list items.
+- Tape-based pinning for locking a selected project summary.

+### Compatibility and Accessibility

+- Mobile users are redirected to the legacy portfolio page.
+- Browsers without graphics acceleration fall back to the legacy page.
+- Browsers without WebGPU can still use a simplified project-list layout.
+- Layout adjustments for 16:9, 16:10, 4:3, and iPad-like screen ratios.
+- Keyboard support for major interactions, including Enter, Space, and Escape.
+- Improved focus styles, ARIA states, and reduced-motion handling.

-### Visual and Interaction Effects
+### Visual Effects

 - Liquid-style project list hover effect.
-- Timeline-colored ripple transition when selecting projects.
+- Timeline-colored ripple transition.
 - Project card deal-in animation.
-- Glass-like card styling and year-label highlights.
-- Pointer-based global illumination for timeline labels, dashboard metrics, and the back button.
+- Pointer-based lighting on timeline labels and dashboard elements.
-- Title click firework animation.
+- Title click firework effect.
-- Floating contact bubbles as a small easter egg.
+- Floating contact bubbles as an easter egg.
-- Background reveal easter egg using a canvas mask after idle interaction.
+- Background reveal effect after idle interaction.

-### Deployment-Oriented Updates

-- Vite is used for frontend development and production builds.
-- Backend runs separately through `node server.js`.
-- Production deployment is designed to run the backend behind an Nginx reverse proxy.
-- WebSocket requests use the same-origin `/ws` path, which works well behind Nginx.

 ## Tech Stack